haroldship/masters-thesis-knowledge-info/README.md

 ### TODO

- - [ ] Results: (and everywhere) in population and incidents scatter use a different size/symbol instead of colour
- - [ ] Results: make all charts b/w or greyscale (not colour)
- - [ ] Results: only 2 charts per row
- - [ ] Results: bandwidth histograms: lighten fill; why shadow in printed?
  - [ ] Results: all subsections: compare peak, centroid, etc.
  - [ ] Results: all subsections: compare selectors.
  - [ ] Results: all subsections: make more clear MISE chart discussion is for all selectors, etc